cmiyachi/AzureFinalProject/README.md

 **What are the benefits of the early stopping policy?**

 If a run is performing badly it stops and no compute time is wasted.
 This flow use the Bandit policy which stops a run if it underperforms the best run by a defined value called "Slack".
 The "Bandit policy" was chosen because top performance runs are kept until the end.
+This run used the following arguments evaluation_interval=3, slack_factor=0.1, delay_evaluation=3 - if the best AUC reported for a run is Y, then the value (Y + Y * 0.1) to 0.9, and if smaller, cancels the run.
+If delay_evaluation = 3, then the first time the policy will be applied is at interval 3, so it gets aplied early on.

 ## AutoML

 AutoML generates different models and hyperparameters automatically for all the different algorithms.
+AutoML tries 17 different algorithms combined with scaling and normalization and ensemble methods.
+The run defines how long to try for and then the best model is chosen.
+Note that this run is set to timeout after 30 minutes.

 ## Pipeline Differences